-With that out of the way, I leave the big smoke once more and head off to the Eurobodalla National Park.
-Out there, a small Lake Brou comes very close to the Pacific Ocean, with a nice large campground on a strip of forested ground in between.
-Trees look very peculiar, and both the lake and the ocean are quite beautiful.
-A fair bit of people on the campground, too; but come Monday, most of them will disappear.
+I leave the big smoke once more and head off to the Eurobodalla National Park.
+Never heard of it?
+Me neither.
+It's very small, and out here a small Lake Brou comes very close to the Pacific Ocean, with a nice large campground situated on a strip of forested ground in between.
+The local trees look rather fetching and peculiar, and both the lake and the ocean have plenty to offer in terms of natural beauty.

 For now I will set my camp on the quiet Murrumbidgee River.
 This beautiful spot is situated about 20 km off the town called Hay, and it is completely empty (the spot, of course, not the town), which is exactly the way I like it.